MMMikeM/MMMovies/readme.md

 - MVC in NodeJS and how to use templating engines
 - Many-to-many relations
-- Auth, ~~using JWTs~~ using, assisted with argon2
+- Auth, ~~using JWTs~~ using sessions, assisted with argon2

 ### Challenges that I have run into are 💪🏻

-- Dated documentation in libraries
+- Dated documentation
 - Asynchronous iteration
 - Auth has a steep learning curve - particularly in MVC JS land.
 - Caching data between gets and posts